ViiV HEALTHCARE AND AMFAR PARTNER TO OPTIMIZE HIV TREATMENT FOR INFANTS AND CHILDREN IN ASIA

 “One of ViiV Healthcare’s priorities is to improve the quality of life of children living with HIV by leading and supporting research for optimal management and treatment of HIV.
 We believe that TREAT Asia, with its extensive infrastructure, relationships, and expertise across the region, is an ideal partner to undertake this critical research, which we hope will enhance not only our understanding of HIV in children but could be used much more broadly,” said Dr. Dominique Limet, CEO of ViiV Healthcare.
 “We are committed to sharing all of the findings generated by this partnership with others working within the HIV field to enhance knowledge and improve the management of HIV globally for the benefit of children everywhere.”

-A major part of the initiative will be to develop medical education programs built on the clinical experience and research being done by TREAT Asia’s network of pediatric HIV providers so that they can train other primary- and provincial-level clinicians in their countries.
+A major part of the initiative will be to develop medical education programs built on the clinical experience and research being done by TREAT Asia’s network of paediatric HIV providers so that they can train other primary- and provincial-level clinicians in their countries.
 The focus on education will extend the impact of the ViiV Healthcare partnership and lead to long-term, sustainable benefits as more clinics caring for more children are reached across the region.

 In the coming months the partnership will support interventions and activities in Cambodia, China, India, Indonesia, Malaysia, Thailand, and Vietnam, including: